Many people are waking up to how vulnerable we all are to disasters and starting to stockpile survival supplies.

-You basically just hire/rent a digger to make a large hole and then drop the shelter into the hole.
-These pre-fab survival shelters are easy to install, relatively cheap, and offer a good degree of protection.
+You just hire/rent a digger to make a large hole and then drop the shelter into the hole.
+These pre-fab survival shelters are easy to install, relatively cheap, and offer reasonable protection.

 Of course, there are a lot of issues with these pre-fab survival shelters.

-First, if you are going to install one in your backyard, your neighbors are going to see it – which kind of defeats the point of concealing it.
+First, if you are going to install one in your backyard, your neighbors will see it – which kind of defeats the point of concealing it.
 Also, you will need to apply for a permit.

 It is possible that high-ranking government officials might look through the permits and then come and raid your bunker.
 Maybe it isn’t likely, but it is still a possibility.
 The only way to have a 100% concealed and hidden underground shelter is to build it yourself in privacy.

-They don’t have their own sustainable source of water (water will run out quickly).
+They don’t have a sustainable water source (water will run out quickly).
 Many don’t even have a sewage removal method or chemical toilet installed inside them.

 So, be realistic.

-This survival shelter is going to get you through a few months of disaster, tops.
-After that, you’ll have to go outdoors and brave the chaos like the rest of everyone (who are still remaining that point).
+This survival shelter will get you through a few months of disaster, tops.
+After that, you’ll have to go outdoors and brave the chaos like everyone else (who are remaining at that point).

 Building Your Own Hidden Underground Shelter

-Seriously, consult with someone who actually knows about design!
+Seriously, consult with someone who knows about design!

-Even if the design is good, it might not be suitable for your property type.
+Even if the design is good, it might not suit your property type.
 You’ll need a geological survey done – especially if you want your own well.

-It is really important to emphasize this, especially since in survival forums I’ve seen lots of people talking about “using steel containers as underground shelters.”
+It is really important to emphasize this, especially since I’ve seen lots of people talking about “using steel containers as underground shelters in survival forums.”

 You can’t just dig a hole and plop a steel container into it!
 Nor can you just dig a hole and construct a concrete room.

-There are a lot of issues which need to be considered.
-Aside from the actual stability of the construction (and its ability to withstand a major blast), there are issues like ventilation, waste removal, moisture control, etc. whicih need to be taken into consideration.
+There are a lot of issues that need to be considered.
+Aside from the actual stability of the construction (and its ability to withstand a significant blast), there are issues like ventilation, waste removal, moisture control, etc., which need to be taken into consideration.

 Here are just some of the things which could go wrong if you don’t plan the survival shelter design right: